-Trump Says He Will Visit Florida As Hurricane Irma Rages
+President Trump Says He'll Visit Hurricane-Ravaged Florida 'Very Soon'

 As of Sunday afternoon, approximately 1.3 million electricity customers in Florida have lost power as a result of Irma.
 Meanwhile, 127,000 people have evacuated their homes, according to the Associated Press.
 People at the President's seaside resort, Mar-A-Lago, were reportedly ordered to evacuate.

 Trump praised the federal government's work throughout the storm, singling out the efforts of FEMA and the United States Coast Guard.
-"Every group is coordinating really well," Trump said.
-"The bad news is this some big monster, but I think we're very well put."
+"If you talk about branding," Trump said, "No brand has improved more than the United States Coast Guard."